V-11/CTF/MemLabs/Lab01: Beginner's Luck.md

 ![](images/Lab1_09.png)

-I tried to extract its content, but it was password protected.
+I tried to extract its content, but it was password-protected.
 I decided to check the readable strings to check if the password is hidden somewhere.

 ![](images/Lab1_10.png)